shakenfist/deploy/README.md

 ansible-playbook -i ansible/hosts-gcp $VARIABLES_AS_ABOVE ansible/deploy.yml
 ```

-### VMWare ESXi (Recommended for testing only)
+### VMWare ESXi

-The "metal" installation option can used to create a test cluster.
+The "metal" installation option can be used to create a test cluster.

 Virtual machines hosted under ESXi need two CPU options enabled.